jonashackt/spring-boot-openapi-kong/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-As you can see the `inso CLI` output `Configuration generated to "kong/kong.yml".` is part of the output.
+As you can see the `inso CLI` logging `Configuration generated to "kong/kong.yml".` is part of the output.

 And we can push the integration into our build process even further: As [mentioned from Pascal at stackoverflow](https://stackoverflow.com/a/2472767/4964553) we can even bind the execution of the `exec-maven-plugin` to the standard Maven build.